Rotation, convective core overshooting, and period changes in classical Cepheid stellar evolution models: Stellar evolution models

-Equation \ref{pchange} is derived by differentiating the period-mean density relation and assuming that the pulsation constant, $Q$, varies as $P^{1/8}$ \citep{Turner2002}.
-By using $L$ and $T_{eff}$ predicted from the models, and computing $\dot{L}$ and $\dot{T}_{\rm{eff}}$, we can use Equation \ref{pchange} to compute relative rates of period change.
-This relation also assumes that the mass-loss rate is small, hence the rate of mass change of the star is much smaller than the rates of change of luminosity and effective temperature.
-For the prescriptions used in this work this assumption is reasonable.
 We compute the rates of period change for stars that fall within the Cepheid instability strip of the evolutionary tracks created with our models.
 A plot of the period change versus the luminosity for models computed with no rotation and no convective core overshooting can be found in Fig.~\ref{pchange0cco0}.
 Cepheids with a positive rate of period change are separated from those with a negative rate of period change because the rate of the change of the Cepheid's pulsation period is closely tied to it's evolution and mass.
 A positive rate indicates redward evolution on the first or third crossing of the instability strip, while a negative rate of period change indicates that the Cepheid is on the second crossing.
+The rates shown in Fig.~\ref{pchange0cco0} show that comparing predicted rates of period change with those measured can be problematic.
+Depending on the Cepheid, the measured rate was built by compiling observations from numerous sources with unclear uncertainties in both timing and brightness.
+Because of these issues, we consider statistical ratios instead.